 Hyattsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hyattsville is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Hyattsville who work in office and administrative support (12.86%), management occupations (9.66%), and teaching (8.03%).
+There are especially a lot of people living in Hyattsville who work in management occupations (9.76%), office and administrative support (9.67%), and food service (8.50%).

 Also of interest is that Hyattsville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Hyattsville in 2010 was $29,252, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $117,008 for a family of four.
+The per capita income in Hyattsville in 2018 was $35,494, which is middle income relative to Maryland, and upper middle income relative to the rest of the US.
+This equates to an annual income of $141,976 for a family of four.
 However, Hyattsville contains both very wealthy and poor people as well.

 Hyattsville is an extremely ethnically-diverse city.
 The people who call Hyattsville home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Hyattsville, accounting for 36.89% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hyattsville residents report their race to be Black or African-American, followed by White.
-Hyattsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.53% of the city’s residents.
-Important ancestries of people in Hyattsville include German, English, African, and Italian.
+Important ancestries of people in Hyattsville include Irish, German, English, Italian, and African.

 The most common language spoken in Hyattsville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.